BlackStar-95/BlackStarRepo/README.md

 # BlackStarRepo
-This is test Repo for ios jailbreak, feel free to use this templet / project to create your own repo. you can add this repo to your package manager https://nasrawiziad.github.io/BlackStarRepo/
+This is test templet Repo for ios jailbreak, feel free to use this templet / project to create your own repo. you can add this repo to your package manager https://nasrawiziad.github.io/BlackStarRepo/
 #### [Guide from u/juicymeatball](https://www.reddit.com/r/jailbreak/comments/90gpli/tutorial_create_a_cydia_repository_using_github/)
 ### Useful Links
 https://emn178.github.io/online-tools/md5_checksum.html